EduID-Mobile/Architecture-and-Requirements/eduid-service-extensions.md

 In search mode the service accepts an URL parameter.
 This URL MUST point to the homePageLink that is presented in the Federation Service's URL.
 In search mode the service discovery will return service information about a service matching the search URL regardless whether the authorized user used the service already.

 In order to search the federation services a client must POST a request containing 1 URL.
-The request MUST be authorized with a MAC token using the user access token.
+The request MUST be authorized using either JWT or MAC tokens based on the user access token.

 The service responds only to authorized users.
 The response contains four entries: